 Previews for the Rebecca Lenkiewicz adaptation of the 1882 Henrik Ibsen classic begin Sept.
 4 prior to a Sept.
 27 opening at the Samuel J. Friedman Theatre.

-Joining four-time Tony Award winner Gaines (She Loves Me, Contact, The Heidi Chronicles, Gypsy) as title character Dr. Thomas Stockmann and Emmy Award winner Thomas ("The Waltons," Fifth of July) as Mayor Peter Stockmann will be Maïté Alina (Broadway debut) as Petra Stockmann, Gerry Bamman (The Merchant of Venice) as Aslaksen, Kathleen McNenny (Death of a Salesman) as Catherine Stockmann, Randall Newsome (Inherit the Wind) as Horster, John Procaccino (Blood and Gifts) as Hovstad, Michael Siberry (Mrs. Warren's Profession) as Morton Kiil and James Waterston (Parents Evening) as Billing.
+Tony Award winner Doug Hughes ( Doubt, Defiance, The Whipping Man) directs the drama about a moral voice in a town that doesn't want to hear it.
+Joining four-time Tony Award winner Gaines ( She Loves Me, Contact, The Heidi Chronicles, Gypsy) as title character Dr. Thomas Stockmann and Emmy Award winner Thomas ("The Waltons," Fifth of July) as Mayor Peter Stockmann will be Maïté Alina (Broadway debut) as Petra Stockmann, Gerry Bamman ( The Merchant of Venice) as Aslaksen, Kathleen McNenny ( Death of a Salesman) as Catherine Stockmann, Randall Newsome ( Inherit the Wind) as Horster, John Procaccino ( Blood and Gifts) as Hovstad, Michael Siberry ( Mrs. Warren's Profession) as Morton Kiil and James Waterston ( Parents Evening) as Billing.

 The creative team includes John Lee Beatty (scenic design), Catherine Zuber (costume design), Ben Stanton (lighting design), David Van Tieghem (original music and sound design), J. David Brimmer (fight direction) and Tom Watson (hair and wig design).